raviq/Simultra/README.md

 <a  name="cite"></a>
 ## Citation

-> Ito, Takayuki, et al. "An Implementation of Large-Scale Holonic Multi-agent Society Simulator and Agent Behavior Model."
+> Takayuki Ito, Takanobu Otsuka, Teruyoshi Imaeda, and Rafik Hadfi.
+"An Implementation of Large-Scale Holonic Multi-agent Society Simulator and Agent Behavior Model."
 Pacific Rim International Conference on Artificial Intelligence.
 Springer, Cham, 2018.

-> Hadfi, Rafik, Masayuki Hayashi, and Takayuki Ito.
+> Rafik Hadfi, Masayuki Hayashi, and Takayuki Ito.
 "A pipeline multiagent architecture for road traffic simulation."
 Proceedings of ITS World Congress.
 2017.

-> Hadfi, Rafik, and Takayuki Ito.
+> Rafik Hadfi and Takayuki Ito.
 "Multilayered Multiagent System for Traffic Simulation."
 Proceedings of the 2016 International Conference on Autonomous Agents & Multiagent Systems.
 International Foundation for Autonomous Agents and Multiagent Systems, 2016.

-> Hadfi, Rafik, and Takayuki Ito.
+> Rafik Hadfi and Takayuki Ito.
 "Holonic multiagent simulation of complex adaptive systems."
 International Conference on Practical Applications of Agents and Multi-Agent Systems.
 Springer, Cham, 2016.

 <a  name="licens"></a>
 ## License